NateRickard/Plugin.AudioRecorder/README.md

 # Setup

 - Available on NuGet: https://www.nuget.org/packages/Plugin.AudioRecorder
-- Install into your PCL project and any platform-specfiic libraries required for your app.
+- Install into your PCL project and any platform-specific libraries required for your app.

 ## Platform Support